 20 Years of Trends in Reading Achievement

-IEA's PIRLS 2021 will be the fifth cycle in the PIRLS assessment.
+IEA's PIRLS 2021 is the fifth cycle in the PIRLS assessment.
 PIRLS provides internationally comparative data on how well children read by assessing students’ reading achievement at the fourth grade.
 Trend results across assessments permit countries to monitor the effectiveness of their educational systems in a global context.

 For more information, please visit the PIRLS website.

 This cycle marks the transition to digital assessment.
 Approximately half the countries evaluated students using a state-of-the-art digital assessment with engaging and interactive reading assessment materials, including simulated online projects with multiple websites, videos, and navigational features such as links and pop-ups.

 Two of the ePIRLS tasks are available as they were presented to students.
 View and take two of the tasks—Migration and Troy—here.

 Total number of participating entities in PIRLS 2021: 66